Becavalier/shdb/README.md

 ### Description
 A simple and lightweight local nosql db for shell script, mainly for data persistence.

+Please do not compare SHDB with MySQL, Redis and any other DB programs.
+SHDB is mainly used on Shell programming, and also written in Shell, all this features are suitable for Shell programming.

 * Do not occupy any CPU or Memory when in idle moment.
 * Lightweight and easy to use.
 * Support persistent data storing.